ebal155/p4p-web-crawler/README.md

 * warez_thread_parser (warezbb_thread_link_parser_spider.py)
 * top_100 (warez_bb_top_100_posters.py)

-### analysing the data:
+### Analysing the collected data:
 -----
-Run the post processing scripts on the raw data that was collected using the web crawlers
+The post processing scripts were run on the raw data that was collected using the web crawlers
 * post_process_kickass_results.py
 * post_process_warezbb_results.py

-Perform analysis on the processed data using the two analyser scripts:
+We perform analysis on the processed data using two analyser scripts:
 * kickass_data_analyser.py
 * warezbb_data_analyser.py